How to Be Strategic

 I came across an interesting article by Penelope Trunk titled "Do you think you're a strategist?
 You're probably wrong."
 She bluntly stated:

-From my experience (not just as an INTJ and a creative strategist, but also someone who has worked for dozens of brands with many people who didn't understand or respect the role of strategy, or who falsely believed they were strategic), I agree with her assessment.
-No one thinks they need a strategist, because everyone thinks they are one.
+From my experience (not just as an INTJ but also someone who has worked for dozens of brands as a business coach and brand strategist) I agree with her assessment.

 1. Develop a business process